bright/new-www/content/blog/the-history-of-bright-inventions.md

 **Since 2013 we have been working with our client – Practi from Israel.** We assist the client in building ePOS solutions for restaurants across Europe.
 We have been with them since their startup phase, taking part in their growth as an international retail solutions provider.

-> Thanks to that cooperation we have learnt a lot about scalability and supporting the system and the client’s team.
+> *Thanks to that cooperation we have learnt a lot about scalability and supporting the system and the client’s team.
 We have earned experience in developing products that people rely on because they use them every day at work.
 We could see how end-users use our solution.
 Observing their actions was a real lesson indeed.
 It turned out that they sometimes used our product in different ways than we could ever imagine.
-That is an experience every software developer should have – really see how end-users interact with your product. – says Piotr Mionskowski – Partner, Tech Leader.
+That is an experience every software developer should have – really see how end-users interact with your product.* – says Piotr Mionskowski, Partner & Tech Leader.

 ## Building healthcare apps for chronic disease patients or moms-to-be